 Data S7.
-Lists of the non-additively expressed genes and ELD genes related to phosphorylation pathways.
+Lists of the non-additively expressed genes and ELD genes related with phosphorylation pathways.

 Data S8.
-Number of the non-additively expressed genes that had siRNA clusters in coding regions or 1-kb flanking regions in SAM1, SAM2 and young flower bud.
+Number of the non-additively expressed genes had siRNA clusters in coding regions or 1kb flanking regions in SAM1, SAM2, and YFB.